What is outsourcing?

 Companies that outsource operations do this either because they don’t have the skills in-house, or to free up their internal team to focus on other projects.
-Often this is a short-term solution to fill a skills gap in the company in order to deliver a piece of work or get a project across the line.
+Often this is a short-term solution to fill a skills gap in the company to deliver a piece of work or get a project across the line.
 It’s also an opportunity to get an outsider’s opinion and expertise when there’s no one internally to make those decisions.
 However, outsourcing also means that you’ll have no control over how the individual or team you hire externally go about completing or enforcing a campaign or project.

 Hiring an internal marketing executive also comes with additional costs.
 Not only do you need to pay a wage and allocate for sick, holiday and pensions, but you might need to invest in additional training.
 However, that said, in the long run, the cost of internalising your efforts is generally cheaper than outsourcing.

-If you choose to outsource your marketing, you’ll get all the ideas and knowledge that separate specialist or agency has to offer.
+If you choose to outsource your marketing, you’ll get all the ideas and knowledge that a specialist or agency has to offer.
 As a result, you could gain a whole host of ideas you’d never considered as well as their experience of what’s worked for other brands and industries.
 However, if you choose to work with an agency, you might never meet the consultants working on your project so it can be hard to account for who is responsible for what, and what experience they genuinely have.

 We briefly touched on culture above, and while an agency can get a feel for what you do and your company culture through meetings, events and project briefs, this can only go so far.